Of course there are some requirements you should know about:

 To which PHP version should I update?

 If you cannot upgrade your PHP version yourself, you can send an email to your host.
 Yoast provides some pretty good examples here.
-If they don’t want to upgrade your PHP version, we would suggest you switch hosts.
+If they don’t want to upgrade your PHP version, we would suggest to switch hosts as this could be a real security issue.

 Due to the fact that I’m a resident of the European Union (EU) I have to inform you about data that could personally identify you as a person and that is collected and used by the Rich Snippets WordPress Plugin and its the backend servers (which are located in the EU as well).